web-illinois/toolkit-management/documentation/INTEGRATION.md

   5. Run the NPM build script to ensure that everything is working.
 If not, then investigate and update the patch version.
      * Make sure you push the changes back to the proper repository
      * Make sure you change the toolkit management package.json file to reference the new version
-  6. Copy the builder .json files to the builder repository.
+  6. Update the main builder .json files to reflect the new updates to the toolkit.
+You should not need to touch the files in `/versions`.

 ### NPM process